 IS IT UP TO DATE?

 There is no strict ‘review date’, but every three years or when there is a ‘substantial’ change is advised.
 Is yours up to date?
-Does it need auditing or reviewing?
+Does your process safety need auditing or reviewing?

 DO YOU HAVE A BASIS OF SAFETY DEFINITION FOR EACH OF YOUR PROCESS ‘UNIT OPERATIONS’?